ljrain/blog.rainaldi.dev/content/post/2017/part_of_an_agile_team.md

 tags: [Agile, Scrum]
 toc: false
 ---
-# Being Part of an Agile team

 As a technologist I have worked on several different types of teams over my 20+ years of technology development career.
 Also, as a person I have been involved in different types of groups of people that are working together to solve a common problem or outcome.
 Several years ago I began a journey with Agile and started working on a Scrum team.

 I became a Certified Scrum Master and learned from some very intelligent and passionate people who know Agile and Scrum.

 I have built relationships so I can continue to learn, I believe that you must always continue to learn and never become stagnant.

 Today, I wanted to share a blog series that two people that I know and learned from wrote.
 They have been instrumental in my Agile journey and I am grateful for the knowledge they have shared and continue to share.